Webpage created: September 14, 2019

 John Davey died in 1878 and in 1881 William, now aged 43, and his family were still at Crafthole, where he was employing ten men and one boy.
 Thus, the business of Messrs Davey, Sleep and Company had already been started but was originally based at Crafthole and it would also appear that Mr John Davey was the "Davey" of the firm's title.
 In 1883 it was known as the Excelsior Plough Works.

-The business had moved to Plymouth by 1891, when Mr William Henry Sleep, his wife, Ann, and son Robert were living at 11 Tothill Avenue.
+In 1891 Mr William Henry Sleep, his wife, Ann, and son Robert were living at 11 Tothill Avenue.
 Robert was also an agricultural engineer but he left Plymouth and moved to Axminster, where he set up in business in partnership with Mr Thomas Henry Symons.

 At the time of the 1901 census, and for a couple of years thereafter, Mr Sleep was living at 203 Embankment Road, overlooking the Works but he disappears after 1905.
 Likewise, his son's business in Axminster, Messrs Sleep and Symons, disappeared in around 1910.
 Mr Peter Hall, from New Zealand, his Great Grandson, revealed that Robert went to New Zealand and married Miss Nelle Ford in 1898.
 They returned to Axminster, where they had three children.
 In 1908 the family returned to New Zealand and settled in the Taranaki area, where Robert worked as an engineer on the farms.
 He died in Gore, Southland Province, New Zealand in 1943.